All Episodes

 There's a lot of things we don't think about.

-And the right wing just pounds and pounds away at this idealistic notion of a cowboy country where everybody's self-reliant.
+And the right-wing just pounds and pounds away at this idealistic notion of a cowboy country where everybody's self-reliant.

-I think the progressives, for all their power on their blogosphere, have not done a positive case for the advantages of some kind of uh social state.
+I think the progressives, for all their power on their blogosphere, have not done a positive case for the advantages of some kind of social state.

 Well, Obama hasn't either.